 The activities of the College, together with the factors likely to affect its future development and performance are set out in the Strategic Report.
 The financial position of the College, its cashflow, liquidity and borrowings are described in the Financial Statements and accompanying Notes.
-While the College has faced some challenges as a result of the Covid-19 pandemic, it has significant reserves including cash and cash equivalents of almost £15m and no borrowings.
+While the College has faced some challenges as a result of increased inflation and lingering effects of the pandemic, it has significant reserves including cash and cash equivalents of almost £11m and no borrowings.
 For this reason the College will continue to adopt the going concern basis in the preparation of its Financial Statements.